cbrummitt/Rocket_token_bot_tutorial/README.md

 Giving a token to someone is a way to say

-> Thank you!
-You have really helped me with my business plan.
+> Thank you, you have really helped me with my business plan.
 Let's continue this conversation!

 At the end of the contest, venture capitalists and other investors will evaluate business plans.
 They will also decide which ones they want to fund.